grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/04 ramping-vus.md

 <Blockquote mod="note" title="">

-With [`gracefulRampDown`](/using-k6/scenarios/concepts/graceful-stop/#the-gracefulrampdown) set to 0 seconds, some iterations might be interrupted during the rampdown stage.
+With [`gracefulRampDown`](/using-k6/scenarios/concepts/graceful-stop/#the-gracefulrampdown) set to 0 seconds, some iterations might be interrupted during the ramp down stage.

 </Blockquote>